alibaztomars/Classic-Brawl-V20/README.md

 # LINKS
 - [Join my discord server](https://discord.gg/b2ejYcJjqA)
 # NOTE
-THIS IS JUST A MODIFIED REPO OF [CLASSIC-BRAWL V20](https://github.com/PhoenixFire6934/Classic-Brawl/tree/V20), WHICH MEANS IT IS UNDER SAME LISENCE AND TERMS OF USE
+THIS IS JUST A MODIFIED REPO OF [CLASSIC-BRAWL V20](https://github.com/PhoenixFire6934/Classic-Brawl/tree/V20), WHICH MEANS IT IS UNDER SAME [Lisence](https://github.com/PhoenixFire6934/Classic-Brawl/blob/V20/License) AND TERMS OF USE